 \subsubsection{Details of TextEnc, AudioEnc, and AudioDec}

-Our networks are fully convolutional, and are not dependent on any recurrent units.
-Instead of RNN, we sometimes take advantages of {\it dilated convolution}~\cite{dilatedcnn,wavenet,Kalchbrenner2016} to take long contextual information into account.
+The networks are fully convolutional, and are not dependent on any recurrent units.
+In order to take into account the long contextual information, we used {\it dilated convolution}~\cite{dilatedcnn,wavenet,Kalchbrenner2016} instead of RNN.

 The top equation of Fig.~\ref{fig:network-detail} is the content of $\mathsf{TextEnc}$.
-It consists of the character embedding and the stacked 1D {\it non-causal} convolution.
-A previous literature~\cite{Tacotron2017} used a heavier RNN-based component named `CBHG,' but we found this simpler network also works well. $\mathsf{AudioEnc}$ and $\mathsf{AudioDec}$, shown in Fig.~\ref{fig:network-detail}, are composed of 1D {\it causal} convolution layers with Highway activation.
-These convolution should be causal because the output of $\mathsf{AudioDec}$ is feedbacked to the input of $\mathsf{AudioEnc}$ in the synthesis stage.
+It consists of a character embedding and several 1D {\it non-causal} convolution layers.
+In the literature~\cite{Tacotron2017} an RNN-based component named `CBHG' was used, but we found this convolutional network also works well. $\mathsf{AudioEnc}$ and $\mathsf{AudioDec}$, shown in Fig.~\ref{fig:network-detail}, are composed of 1D {\it causal} convolution layers.
+These convolution should be causal because the output of $\mathsf{AudioDec}$ is feedbacked to the input of $\mathsf{AudioEnc}$ at the synthesis stage.